gargvishesh/druid/docs/talaria/index.md

 the report.
 Work history panel can be shown/hidden from the toolbar (6).

-8. The query helpers let you define notebook-style queries that can be reference from the main query as if they were defined as WITH clauses.
+8. The query helpers let you define notebook-style queries that can be referenced from the main query as if they were defined as WITH clauses.
-You can refer to this extern by name anywhere in the SQL query where you could use a table.
+You can refer to this external source by name anywhere in the SQL query where you could use a table.

 9. The query controls let you add the current query as a helper query.